cscannell-inacloud/Microsoft-Teams-Docs/teams/index.md

 [Learn more about app scopes and where you can surface your app](teamsapps.md)

-Here are the capabilitiess your app can leverage today.
+Here are the capabilities your app can leverage today.
 You can offer all of them in the team scope, and most of them in the personal scope.

 ### Tabs